-A written agreement between the school district and the university provides accountability for the internship to be supported according to the Ohio Internship in School Psychology: Guidelines and Operating Manual and in a manner consistent with state and national standards, guidelines, and ethical principles of the profession.
-A mutual agreement between the university and cooperating school district(s) is important and necessary to ensure that all parties responsible for the internship experience are aware of, and have agreed to, the conditions and responsibilities that are to characterize the internship experience (See Appendix E for a sample Memorandum of Agreement).
+A written agreement between the school district/Educational Service Center and the university provides accountability for the internship to be supported according to the Ohio Internship in School Psychology: Guidelines and Operating Manual and in a manner consistent with state and national standards, guidelines, and ethical principles of the profession.
+A mutual agreement between the university and cooperating school district(s)/Educational Service Center(s) is important and necessary to ensure that all parties responsible for the internship experience are aware of, and have agreed to, the conditions and responsibilities that are to characterize the internship experience (See Appendix E for a sample Memorandum of Agreement).
 The agreement must incorporate all factors specified in the section of this manual entitled Internship Site Approval (see Appendix A) and include the following elements: